- document (n.)

 - doleful (adj.)

 - late 13c., with -ful, from Middle English dole "grief" (early 13c.), from Old French doel (Modern French deuil), from Late Latin dolus "grief," from Latin dolere "suffer, grieve," which is of uncertain origin.
-De Vaan reports that it can be derived from a PIE root *delh- "to chop" "under the assumption that 'pain' was expressed by the feeling of 'being torn apart'.
-A causative *dolh-eie- 'to make somebody (feel) split' could have become 'to cause pain'.
-The experiencer must originally have been expressed in the dative."
+De Vaan explains it as from PIE *dolh-eie- "to split" (source also of Middle Welsh e-thyl "chooses"), a causative verb from root *delh- "to chop," "under the assumption than 'pain' was expressed by the feeling of 'being torn apart'."
 Related: Dolefully.

 - doll (n.)